 The more I thought about this story, the more worldbuilding problems I began to see.
 The villagers live apparently at the brink of starvation, one bad harvest and they have to start eating each other.
 Again, I don't think devilled eggs are going to solve that problem, and if hunger means you routinely pop wrongdoers into the stewpot, making stewmeat tastier is not the big issue.
 They have 'bottles' in which they could preserve food (hey, where did they get bottles? who made them?
 Is there a glass foundry somewhere nearby?) but don't bother to do so until the enigmatic old man suggests it.

-Okay, maybe the lack of nutrients in the native plants or starvation because of climate change is making everyone stupid, as in some theories about what happened to the medieval Greenland colony
+Okay, maybe the lack of nutrients in the native plants or starvation because of climate change is making everyone stupid, as in some theories about what happened to the medieval Greenland colony.

 By the time I reached the end of the story, I was so distracted by background questions I had to re-read the last paragraphs a couple of times, which only made the problem worse.